neuroailab/barrel/README.md

 ### Using cmake

 For compiling: `cmake -D BULLET_PHYSICS_SOURCE_DIR:SPRING=/path/to/your/bullet/repo/ /path/to/your/repo/bullet_demos_extracted/examples/`.
 Currently, only linux and mac is supported.
 And bullet should be installed using sudo.
+If your bullet and boost is installed locally, then you also need to specify the "BOOST\_ROOT" and "BULLET\_ROOT" by "-D BOOST\_ROOT:SPRING=/path/to/your/boost/".

 ### Parameters for running the examples